awhillas/asciitree/Readme.md

 # asciitree

-Given a CoNLL formatted dependency parse the objective is to output an ASCII representation like so:
+Given a CoNLL-U formatted dependency parse the objective is to output an ASCII representation like so:

          root